Harry Styles' 'Watermelon Sugar' Surges to Top of Billboard Hot 100, Becoming His FirstNo 1

 “Watermelon Sugar,” launched on Erskine/Columbia Records, is the 1,107 thNo 1 in the Hot 100’s 62- year background.

-No 1 sales,No 2 in airplay: “Watermelon Sugar” bounds 9-1 on the Digital Song Sales graph, up 614% to 63,000 downloads offered in the week finishingAug 6, according to Nielsen Music/ MRCData It presses 3-2 on Radio Songs, up 8% to 71.7 million target market perceptions in the week finishingAug 9, as well as dives 29-18 on Streaming Songs, although down 1% to 14.2 million UNITED STATE streams in the week finishingAug 6.
+No 1 sales,No 2 in airplay: “Watermelon Sugar” bounds 9-1 on the Digital Song Sales graph, up 614% to 63,000 downloads marketed in the week finishingAug 6, according to Nielsen Music/ MRCData It presses 3-2 on Radio Songs, up 8% to 71.7 million target market impacts in the week finishingAug 9, and also dives 29-18 on Streaming Songs, although down 1% to 14.2 million UNITED STATE streams in the week finishingAug 6.

-The tune got on sale in Styles’ webstore through 3 physical/digital mix offerings throughout the monitoring week finishingAug 6.
-Consumers might get cassette as well as plastic songs (valued at $1498-$1598), with each acquisition consisting of an electronic download; the download (the sale of which added to the current monitoring week) would certainly be sent out upon acquisition, with physical variations as a result of get to a later day.
-The tune (its initial variation as well as an important) was additionally sale-priced to 69 cents in all electronic stores throughout the monitoring week.
+The tune got on sale in Styles’ webstore using 3 physical/digital mix offerings throughout the monitoring week finishingAug 6.
+Consumers might acquire cassette and also plastic songs (valued at $1498-$1598), with each acquisition consisting of an electronic download; the download (the sale of which added to the most up to date monitoring week) would certainly be sent out upon acquisition, with physical variations because of get to a later day.
+The tune (its initial variation and also a crucial) was likewise sale-priced to 69 cents in any way electronic stores throughout the monitoring week.

 Styles ratings his secondly Digital Song SalesNo 1, after “Sign of the Times” led for a week upon its launching in April2017 On Radio Songs, he matches his ideal ranking; prior solitary “Adore You” came to a head atNo 2 in very early July.

-New video clips, #WatermelonSugar Day: Further improving the account for “Watermelon Sugar” in the monitoring week, an authorities “behind the scenes” video clip for the tune premiered July 31, while a “lost tour visual” clip got hereAug 3.
+New video clips, #WatermelonSugar Day: Further improving the account for “Watermelon Sugar” in the monitoring week, an authorities “behind the scenes” video clip for the tune premiered July 31, while a “lost tour visual” clip showed upAug 3.

 Plus, the hashtag #WatermelonSugar Day trendedAug 3 (accompanying National Watermelon Day, the piece of the year that “recognizes the refreshing summertime treat enjoyed at picnics and fairs”).

-Harry’s background: As Styles accomplishes his very first Hot 100No 1, he exceeds his previous ideal ranking, gained when “Sign of the Times” debuted as well as came to a head atNo 4 in April2017 In his various other top 10 go to as a musician, “Adore You” gotten toNo 6 this April.
+Harry’s background: As Styles accomplishes his initial Hot 100No 1, he exceeds his previous ideal ranking, gained when “Sign of the Times” debuted and also came to a head atNo 4 in April2017 In his various other top 10 browse through as a musician, “Adore You” gotten toNo 6 this April.

-One Direction, 2 leaders: Styles ends up being the 2nd participant of One Direction to have actually led the Hot 100, adhering to Zayn, whose “Pillowtalk” ruled in its launching week in February 2016.
+One Direction, 2 leaders: Styles comes to be the 2nd participant of One Direction to have actually led the Hot 100, complying with Zayn, whose “Pillowtalk” ruled in its launching week in February 2016.

 Zayn left the act, which is presently on respite, in 2015.

-1D is, hence, currently amongst an elite listing of teams with numerous participants that have actually covered the Hot 100 solo.
-The Beatles came to be the very first such act, when, after landing a document 20No 1sts in 1964-70, George Harrison as well as Paul McCartney gained their very first leaders aside from the band in 1970 as well as 1971, specifically.
-(By 1974, Ringo Starr as well as John Lennon additionally led solo.)
+1D is, hence, currently amongst an elite listing of teams with several participants that have actually covered the Hot 100 solo.
+The Beatles came to be the initial such act, when, after landing a document 20No Ones in 1964-70, George Harrison and also Paul McCartney gained their initial leaders besides the band in 1970 and also 1971, specifically.
+(By 1974, Ringo Starr and also John Lennon likewise led solo.)

-Sweet success: Styles’ brand-new Hot 100No 1 notes the very first leader with “watermelon” in its title.
+Sweet success: Styles’ brand-new Hot 100No 1 notes the initial leader with “watermelon” in its title.
 One such tune formerly struck the top 10: Mongo Santamaria Band’s “Watermelon Man” (No 7, 1963).

-“Rockstar” simultaneously leads the Hot R&B/Hip-Hop Songs as well as Hot Rap Songs graphes, which utilize the exact same multi-metric technique as the Hot 100, for a nine week each.
+“Rockstar” simultaneously leads the Hot R&B/Hip-Hop Songs and also Hot Rap Songs graphes, which make use of the exact same multi-metric approach as the Hot 100, for a nine week each.

-Jack Harlow’s “Whats Poppin,” including DaBaby, Tory Lanez as well as Lil Wayne, maintainsNo 3 on the Hot 100, after getting toNo 2.
+Jack Harlow’s “Whats Poppin,” including DaBaby, Tory Lanez and also Lil Wayne, maintainsNo 3 on the Hot 100, after getting toNo 2.

-The Weeknd’s “Blinding Lights” rises 5-4 on the Hot 100, following its four-week guideline, as well as tops Radio Songs for a record-tying 18 th framework (792 million in target market, up 4%).
-It suits Goo Goo Dolls’ “Iris” for the lengthiest Radio Songs command given that the graph began in December 1990.
+The Weeknd’s “Blinding Lights” rises 5-4 on the Hot 100, following its four-week policy, and also tops Radio Songs for a record-tying 18 th framework (792 million in target market, up 4%).
+It suits Goo Goo Dolls’ “Iris” for the lengthiest Radio Songs command considering that the graph began in December 1990.

 Most Weeks atNo 1 on Radio Songs